Health Minister Robin Swann says there's 'financial commitment' and 'goodwill' towards Derry Medical School

-He also said there was a "financial commitment" and "an intention of goodwill" among members of the new Executive towards the Derry medical school.
+He also said there was an existing "finnacial commitment" and "a degree of goodwill" among members of the new Executive torwards the Derry medical school.

 Meanwhile, the new Health Minister told MLAs that he proposed meeting nurses' pay demands and ending the ongoing campaign of industrial action by health workers by using £30m from future budgets to provide parity with England.

-Mr. Swann said £109m was needed to meet the Agenda for Change pay demands.but he said there was a £30m shortfall in the current budget to deliver on this.
+Mr. Swann, said £109m was needed to meet the Agenda for Change pay demands.but he said there was a £30m shortfall in the current budget to deliver pay parity with Britain.